bitrecycling/Spring-Boot-SAML/README.md

 ### Create (import) Realm
 1) Open http://localhost:8181 and navigate to Administration Console.
 Log in with admin/admin, see above.
 2) Navigate to Add Realm (top left corner dropdown)
-3) press "Select File" and locate the demo-realm.json file
+3) press "Select File" and locate the realm_spring_saml-with-client.json file in test/resources
-4) give a name, e.g. Demo and click "create"
+4) the name must be SPRING_SAML in order for the further examples to work

 You should now have a new "Realm" that contains a "Client".
-A client is loosely resembles an SP in keycloak terminology.
+A client in keycloak terms equals an SP in SAML terminology.

 ### Add User
 You can now add users to the realm like this: